qbicsoftware/research-data-management/docs/user/password_reset.md

 ![password_reset_email](images/password_reset/password_reset_email.png)

-Please provide the email address of the account for which the password should be reset and press the "Send" button which will email the provided account with further instructions
+Please provide the email address of the account for which the password should be reset and press the "Send" button.
+You will receive an email with further instructions.
 ![password_reset_email_sent](images/password_reset/password_reset_email_sent.png)

 ## Validate the Password Reset Trigger